-Although the website interface isn’t the prettiest, it is easy to navigate with a tab leading directly to the “Download” section of their website.
+Although the website interface isn’t the prettiest, it is easy to navigate with a tab leading directly to the “Download” section.

 For now, we’ll scroll down and take a look at their classic uTorrent client:

-Clicking on the big green “Download uTorrent Classic” button will bring up the different pay plans with various options available.
+Clicking on the big green “Download uTorrent Classic” button will bring up the different payment plans with various options available.
 Click on “Download Now” under the “Basic” plan to go with the free version.
-We can take a look at the different pay plans later on.
+We can take a look at the different payment plans later on.

-uTorrent is better because of their better website and easier download.
+uTorrent is better because of its better website and easier download.

 Next up is the installation.

 Starting up the qBittorrent installer will give you some language options and ask you to peruse a license agreement.